apache/dubbo-website/content/en/overview/mannual/java-sdk/quick-start/deploy.md

 {{% /tab %}}

-{{% tab header="阿里云ACK" lang="zh-cn" %}}
+{{% tab header="Alibaba Cloud ACK" lang="zh-cn" %}}
 <br/>

-对于云上托管的哦 Kubernetes 集群，可以使用以下方式验证，这里以阿里云 ACK 集群为例：
+For cloud-hosted Kubernetes clusters, you can verify using the following method.
+Here, taking Alibaba Cloud ACK Cluster as an example:

-ACK ingerss-controller 的访问方式......
+ACK ingress-controller access method......
 {{% /tab %}}
 {{< /tabpane >}}